neomatrix369/SalarySlipKata/README.md

 Salary slip kata
 ================
 - Problem description:
    Salary slip generator for UK companies.

     - Create a Salary slip generator application with the following features:

-        - Register employee's basic salary
+        - Register employee's basic salary and print a salary slip to console
-        - Register a overtime for a month
+        - Register a overtime for a month and print a salary slip to console
-        - Register a bonus for a month
+        - Register a bonus for a month and print a salary slip to console
-        - Register a loan deduction for a month
-        - Print a salary slip to the console at any time for a given month
+        - Register a loan deduction for a month and print a salary slip to console

+    A salary slip printed on the console, will look like the below:

+    ##### Salary slip (bonus, overtime earnings and loan deductions)

+         Date: 01 Sep 2016             Salary for period: Sep 2016

+         Employee ID: 12345

+         SALARY                     DEDUCTION
+         Basic            £2000.00  Loan                   £200.00
+         Bonus            £1000.00  National Insurance     £315.40
+         Overtime          £500.00  Tax                    £467.67

+         Gross Salary     £3300.00  Net payable           £2507.93

+- Acceptance criteria:
+    - Should accept EmployeeId, employee Name and Basic Salary
+    - Should print an employee's salary slip
-    The entry point should be the following interface, which you can not change:
+    - The entry point should be the following interface, which you can not change:
     ```java

         public class SalarySlipGenerator {